 - In the event that any member of staff shows symptoms of COVID-19, self-isolation must be imposed, and a test taken immediately after consultation with a medical professional via 111.
 Positive tests will result in the building being closed for deep cleaning.
 Any other illnesses will require the member of staff to recover at home until they are fit to return to work.

-- A one-way system on the ground floor will be used during the Galley opening hours.
-All guests must enter the building through the designated patio door (closest to the bar) and leave via the patio door closest to the marina, or the main door.
+- A one-way system on the ground floor will remain in place during the Galley opening hours.
+All guests must continue to enter the building through the designated patio door (closest to the bar) and leave via the patio door closest to the marina, or the main door.
 Any disabled patrons requiring wheelchair access are permitted to use the usual route of entry/egress.

-- All visitors must sign in upon immediate entry to the building.
-This includes full name, email address and phone number.
-Details to be provided on the single use sign in forms provided (one per person).
-This is to aid with the NHS Test and Trace scheme.
+- QR codes will remain on display throughout CA House to encourage the use of NHS Test and Trace.
+We will also continue to offer an alternative method of recording entry, if guests request to leave their details, which will ask for full name, email address and phone number.
 Details will be held securely for 21 days only and will be destroyed immediately thereafter.
 Visitors will only be contacted should a suspected or known case of COVID-19 impact them.

-- A patrol of the patio and Assembly Room will be conducted periodically to ensure social distancing measures are being adhered to.
+- A patrol of the patio and Assembly Room will continue to be conducted periodically.

 - All seating areas, including chair backs, armrests and tables will be cleaned after each patron has left.

-- More frequent cleaning of common touchpoints will commence every 60 minutes, subject to customer occupancy levels and a deep clean commencing at the end of each day.
+- Frequent cleaning of common touchpoints will commence every 60 minutes, subject to customer occupancy levels and a deep clean will commence at the end of each day.
 More commonly used items, such as trays, trolleys and card machines will be cleaned after each use.